vkurup/kurup.org/_posts/2010-11-05-autopoint.markdown

-I ran into this while building [ledger](https://github.com/jwiegley/ledger) today and had never needed to do that before... strange.
+I ran into this while building [ledger](https://github.com/jwiegley/ledger) today and had never needed to do that before.
+The error that `acprep` provides is even more cryptic:

+    Automatically preparing build ...
+Warning: autoreconf failed

+Then, I ran `autogen.sh` and the autpoint error showed up.